Job Accommodation & Return to Work

 Training and retraining

 Key to the success of the approach is that the employee is centrally involved.
-We develop, in collaboration with the employee, a comprehensive plan that makes sense to the employee; implement the plan; and support the employee during all stages of the accommodation process.
+I develop, in collaboration with the employee, their supervisor, HR, and their union representative a comprehensive plan that makes sense to the everybody; implement the plan; and support the employee during all stages of the accommodation process.

 The ADAPTABLE approach is described in several articles.
 See these articles about employment accommodation.